nxbyte/Verilog-Projects/Project 2 – Combinational Logic/mux_four_to_one/README.md

 ## Objective

-This 4-1 multiplexer takes an input of four bits and another input of two bits and outputs the selected input.
+This 4-1 multiplexer takes an input of four bits and another input of 2-bits and outputs the selected input.
 In this module, the two bits are the select bits that would select which one the inputs should be designated as the output.

 ## Waveforms